Plastic Surgeon Training & Qualifications in Australia

 Plastic surgeons undertake training with the Royal Australasian College of Surgeons and specialise in the field of plastic and reconstructive surgery.

 - A primary examination

 - And after a period of 5-6 years – a final examination

 Training in plastic and reconstructive surgery may involve 2 years of general surgery followed by 4 years of specialised training in plastic surgery.

 Following completion of surgical training time, and having completed the RACS examinations to attain the fellowship FRACS (Plast).
 Fellows of the College typically undertake a further 1-2 years of semi-supervised training in their particular subspecialty area of interest.

-- FRACS (Plast) - Fellow of the Royal Australasian College of Surgeons with specialized training in Plastic Surgery
+- FRACS (Plast) – Fellow of the Royal Australasian College of Surgeons with specialised training in Plastic Surgery

-- FRCS Plast - Fellow of the Royal College of Surgeons in England with specialized training in Plastic Surgery
+- FRCS Plast – Fellow of the Royal College of Surgeons in England with specialised training in Plastic Surgery

 - N.B. the UK system has just amalgamated all surgical colleges as an Intercollegiate Surgical Curriculum Programme (ISCP) with new guidelines for the completion of higher training in plastic surgery.

 - FACS – Fellow of the American College of Surgeons

 - FRCS – Fellow of the Royal College of Surgeons of England